 Functions:

-• To keep an accurate and up to date list of small groups in WSQ which have openings for new members.
+- To keep an accurate and up to date list of small groups in WSQ which have openings for new members.

-• Publish this list in the WSQ newsletter.
+- Publish this list in the WSQ newsletter.

-• To keep the small groups appraised of on going happenings with WSQ and the community which might be of interest to them.
+To keep an accurate and up to date list of e-mail addresses with which to reach the active small groups. - To keep the small groups appraised of on going happenings with WSQ and the community which might be of interest to them.

-• To be available for members to contact when seeking a small group to join.
+- To be available for members to contact when seeking a small group to join.

-• To be the conduit between WSQ and the small groups.
+- To be the conduit between WSQ and the small groups.

 Webmaster must be an active member of WSQ, a voting member of the WSQ board, and shall attend board meetings as posted by the current president.